 \end{theo}

-The next step is to prove that these coefficients converge when $t$ goes to infinity.
-We make use of the renewal structure in $(F^i_{G_{\beta}}(\cdot))_{\beta \geq 0}$ and of coupling arguments to prove the convergence of the coefficients $R^{m,k}_t(i,j)$ in Subsection \ref{behaviourinfty}.
-Combining this convergence and the system of differential equations given by Theorem \ref{equadiffcoeffnew}, we deduce linear relations satisfied by the limit coefficients.
-These results are gathered in the following theorem: \begin{theo} For $m,k\geq 1, i \in \{ 1,...,m \}, j \in \{ 1,...,k \}$,
+The next step is to show the convergence of the coefficients $R^{m,k}_t(i,j)$ as $t$ goes to infinity.
+This is done in Section \ref{behaviourinfty} via the renewal structure of $(F^i_{G_{\beta}}(\cdot))_{\beta \geq 0}$ and coupling arguments.
+Combining this convergence with Theorem \ref{equadiffcoeffnew}, we deduce linear relations satisfied by the limit coefficients.
+These results are gathered in the following theorem. \begin{theo} For $m,k\geq 1, i \in \{ 1,...,m \}, j \in \{ 1,...,k \}$,